spavlinek/spavlinek.github.io/projects/technical.markdown

 # Technical Projects

 Here you'll find a collection of my technical projects done outside of schoolwork.
 Most of these were done during hackathons and so are thus half-done.
+Make sure to check out my games as well, some of which are also technical projects: <a href="/projects/game-design/" class="project-link">My Game Design Projects →</a>

 ---
 ### Simulated Facial Expression Generation Project